JohnW876/johnwithey1/README.md

 I'd like to thank my mentor Aaron Sinnott for helping with positive and constructive feedback during the whole project.

 I'd also like to thank my fellow student Adam Parker for being a great support and for putting up with his old friend's unrelenting struggle to climb Everest!
-We reached basecamp!